sytac/ios-assignment/README.md

 9. Implement load more functionality for Popular movies list screen.

 You have total freedom to modify the codebase, there are no constraints on the design/layout of the TopRated screen.
-The TopRated List and detail view should be created programmatically only (no Interface Builder and neither SwiftUI).
+The TopRated List and detail view should be created programmatically only (no Interface Builder nor SwiftUI).

 ##### Notes: The Movies project works with Xcode 12 and up and the language used is Swift.